 Is Alcohol Counseling What I Need?

 Abuse of alcohol is a common behavioral health problem that affects both the users and their loved ones.
 As a matter of fact, it can affect anyone who happens to be around them regularly, including coworkers or classmates.
 According to the Substance Abuse and Mental Health Services Administration, almost 15 million people over 12 had an alcohol use disorder.
 This is a scary number on its own.
 But add to that the number of those who died from alcohol-related issues such as stroke, cirrhosis, hepatitis, or a vehicular accident, and it becomes terrifying.
 Over 10,000 people died from alcohol-related vehicle accidents in one year.
 Just that should be enough to make anyone want to quit.

 What Is Alcohol Abuse?

 Just because you drank too much at the Christmas party once does not mean you are addicted or that you are an alcoholic.
-According to the Centers for Disease Control, women who have more than one drink per day and men who have more than two per day are abusing alcohol.
+According to the Centers for Disease Control, women who have more than one drink per day and men who have more than two per day abuse alcohol.
 Of course, this does not mean that it is okay to drink every day or that drinking five or six drinks every few days is okay.
 Binge drinking is four or more drinks consumed in one day, and heavy drinking is more than eight drinks a week for women and 15 men.

 Signs Of Alcohol Abuse

 If you cannot control your drinking or have tried to stop without success, you may need alcohol counseling.
 Some symptoms you may need to talk to an alcohol counselor include:

 - You are missing work due to alcohol and other drugs